 You try to install a new app and the Not Enough Space warning pops up.
 All those games, photos, and 4K videos have finally taken their toll.

 If your phone has a memory card slot, then the solution is easy.
-A microSD card is a cheap way of expanding your phone’s storage, and you can move apps to an SD card on Android to free up space rather than removing apps on your Android device.
+A microSD card is a cheap way of expanding your phone’s storage, and you can move apps to an SD card to free up space rather than removing apps on your Android device.

 How you do it depends on what Android version you’re using.
 We’ll take a look at them all in this guide.

 Before you get started, consider a few points.

 Memory cards are slower than internal storage, so you may notice slightly worse performance for more resource-intensive apps.
 When picking a card, go for the fastest and largest one your phone can support—check your phone’s specifications to see what cards it’s compatible with.

 It isn’t possible to move preinstalled apps without rooting, and even some third-party apps may not support it.
 Also, on older versions of Android, you might not be able to use widgets associated with apps you’ve moved to your memory card.

 With all this in mind, let’s see how to move apps to a microSD card.

 Android Marshmallow introduced changes to the way phones can handle memory cards, and these changes continued into the later versions of Android.

 You can now set microSD cards to work as internal storage.
 Instead of having internal and external storage existing as separate spaces, Android views the card as an extension of the built-in memory.